Outputs and outcomes – are they different?

 - too late for the line manager (Timeliness)

 - capable, or incapable of performing their role (Competence vs. Requirements)

 - Lengthy in terms of time taken (Timeliness)

 - Not a great place to live (Customer Satisfaction)

 - Delayed (Timeliness)

 Because it’s about performance levels, you can’t get your hands on an outcome!
 But, you can draw it on a graph.

-You can express outcomes, quantitatively, on a line graph, showing how performance changes, over time.
-If you’re really serious about continuous improvement, you’ll also be showing target performance levels and relevant benchmark comparators on your trend graphs.
+You can express outcomes, quantitatively, on a line graph, showing how performance changes over time.

 Is it that simple?